happyhere-2N/XASH_LAN_MOBILE/README.md

 # XASH_LAN_MOBILE
-runing and play lan servers hlds with other mods (tfc/cstrike/hl)+bots  on android
+runing and play lan servers xashds with other mods (tfc/cstrike/hl)+bots  on android

 -or watch tutorial on [youtube](https://youtu.be/2-okd4i2kMc)